vivipolli/bizthon/README.md

 - NFT metadata is stored on IPFS for permanence
 - Smart contract ensures immutable record keeping

-## 🤝 Contributing

-We welcome contributions!
-Please feel free to submit a Pull Request.

 ## 🏆 Hackathon Implementation

-This project was developed for [Hackathon Name] with the goal of bringing transparency and verifiability to environmental preservation efforts.
+This project was developed for Bizthon with the goal of bringing transparency and verifiability to environmental preservation efforts.
 Key implementation highlights:

-- **48-hour Development**: Complete MVP developed during the hackathon
 - **Blockchain Innovation**: Novel use of NFTs for environmental certification
 - **Real-world Impact**: Direct application for environmental preservation
 - **Scalable Solution**: Ready for implementation across different regions